hashkat/hashkat/docs/keywords.md

 **(type: boolean)** If set to true, there will be a text file entitled “main_stats.dat” that is generated after the simulation has finished.
 This file can be found in the ‘output’ directory.
 It provides some general statistics for the simulation performed.

 ####tweet_ranks
 **(type: n/a)** This variable must stay in the input file, it allows the code to determine the thresholds for the tweets in the simulation.
-The entities in the simulation will be categorized in the thresholds provided.
+The agents in the simulation will be categorized in the thresholds provided.
-For example if a threshold is 10, then the entities with 10 or less tweets will be stored an a list.
-Once a entity in this list tweets more than 10 times, the entity will be moved into a bin with a higher threshold.
+For example if a threshold is 10, then the agents with 10 or less tweets will be stored an a list.
+Once an agent in this list tweets more than 10 times, the agent will be moved into a bin with a higher threshold.

 ####retweet ranks
 **(type: n/a)** This has the same functionality as the tweet ranks, except it is for retweets.
 See above description about tweet ranks for more information.

 ####follow_ranks
-**(type: n/a)** This has the same functionality as the tweet and retweet ranks, except it is for the number of followers an entity has.
+**(type: n/a)** This has the same functionality as the tweet and retweet ranks, except it is for the number of followers an agent has.
 The major difference between the follow ranks and the tweet/retweet ranks is that the thresholds have weights associated with them for follow ranks.
 If you adjust these weights correctly, you can achieve the preferential attachment model.
 The descriptions for how you can set your thresholds for tweets, retweets, and follows, as well as how to set the weights for follows is below.